Skip to Main Content

 What is an income share agreement?

-An income share agreement (ISA) allows students to receive funding for higher education while they’re in school and pay it off using a fixed percentage of their income after graduation.
+An income share agreement (ISA) is an agreement between the lender and the borrower that allows the borrower to repay the amount lent as a fixed percentage of their income after graduation.
 The repayment term and income percentage are determined when the income share agreement is signed.

 Some colleges and degree programs offer ISAs to recruit new students.
-Some employers also offer income share agreements to employees who invest the time to learn new skills or pursue advanced higher education while working full time.
+Certain employers also offer income share agreements to employees who invest time in learning new skills or pursuing advanced higher education while working full-time.

 What should you know before signing an income share agreement?